trizin/avax-subnet-customization/README.md

 Subnet wizard is an awesome tool to customize your subnet and might be a good starting point for you.

 We have mentioned the [genesis file](#genesis-file) above.
-The wizard generates this file for you but you can also create **your own genesis file!** This will allow you to customize the network even more.
-This is important because the wizard only allows you to choose a subset of the parameters.
+The wizard generates this file for you but you can also create **your own genesis file!** This will allow you to customize the network more easily and in depth.

 Let's take a look at the genesis file of our subnet which the wizard created for us.